Internships: The Paperwork Process

 1. Talk to a faculty member in your major department to make sure they will support your request for internship credit.
 Be ready to tell them where you are interning and what you will be doing. ** For international students, any off-campus internship in the United Sates must relate to your major and must be done for academic credit.
 A faculty member from your major can help you to determine if the internship relates to your major.

 2. Once you get a verbal “OK” from a faculty member, you can come to the Career Center and ask for the “internship paperwork packet.” (*Exception: Biology students see “g” below, your process is different).
 Unlike regular classes at Luther, you do not register for internships through the my.luther website; instead the paperwork registers you.
 Please note: Internships at school districts should refer to "h" below; anyone doing an internship outside the United States should refer to "i" below.
 The internship paperwork packet contains several forms, which the Career Center staff will “walk you through” when you get the packet:

-c.
-Learning Plan Form: You and your faculty member should have some basic learning objectives and an evaluation plan listed on this form.
+---c.
+Learning Plan Form: You and your faculty member should have some basic learning objectives and an evaluation plan here.

 3. If you are an international student, you must let Amy or Wintlett know about your internship.
 You should do this the same day that you turn in your registration form to the Career Center.

 4. Domestic students have the option of doing a “non-credit” off-campus internship.
 You do not need to do the paperwork listed above.
-We still ask that you report your internship to the Career Center for our yearly internship statistics.
+We still ask that you report your internship at the Career Center for our yearly internship statistics.
 Please stop by our office or email Dan Marlow at [email protected] with your name, your major, the name and location of your internship site, and a brief description of what you will be doing.

-7. If you have questions at any point of the process, please don’t hesitate to stop by the Career Center.
+5. If you have questions at any point of the process, please don’t hesitate to stop by the Career Center.
 We are happy to help!